Holocene extinction: History

 The term pollinator decline refers to the reduction in abundance of insect and other animal pollinators in many ecosystems worldwide beginning at the end of the twentieth century, and continuing into the present day.
 Pollinators, which are necessary for 75% of food crops, are declining globally in both abundance and diversity.
 A 2017 study led by Radboud University's Hans de Kroon indicated that the biomass of insect life in Germany had declined by three-quarters in the previous 25 years.
 Participating researcher Dave Goulson of Sussex University stated that their study suggested that humans are making large parts of the planet uninhabitable for wildlife.
 Goulson characterized the situation as an approaching "ecological Armageddon", adding that "if we lose the insects then everything is going to collapse."
 A 2019 study found that over 40% of insect species are threatened with extinction.
 The most significant drivers in the decline of insect populations are associated with intensive farming practices, along with pesticide use and climate change.
-The world's insect population decreases by around 1 to 2 per cent per year.
+The world's insect population decreases by around 1 to 2% per year.

-Various species are predicted to become extinct in the near future, among them the rhinoceros, nonhuman primates, pangolins, and giraffes.
+Various species are predicted to become extinct in the near future, among them some species of rhinoceros, primates, and pangolins.
+Others, including several species of giraffe, are considered "vulnerable" and are experiencing significant population declines from anthropogenic impacts including hunting, deforestation and conflict.
 Hunting alone threatens bird and mammalian populations around the world.
 The direct killing of megafauna for meat and body parts is the primary driver of their destruction, with 70% of the 362 megafauna species in decline as of 2019.
-Mammals in particular have suffered such severe losses as the result of human activity that it could take several million years for them to recover.
+Mammals in particular have suffered such severe losses as the result of human activity (mainly during the Quaternary extinction event, but partly during the Holocene) that it could take several million years for them to recover.
 Contemporary assessments have discovered that roughly 41% of amphibians, 25% of mammals, 21% of reptiles and 14% of birds are threatened with extinction, which could disrupt ecosystems on a global scale and eliminate billions of years of phylogenetic diversity.
 189 countries, which are signatory to the Convention on Biological Diversity (Rio Accord), have committed to preparing a Biodiversity Action Plan, a first step at identifying specific endangered species and habitats, country by country.

 A 2023 study published in Current Biology concluded that current biodiversity loss rates could reach a tipping point and inevitably trigger a total ecosystem collapse.